With every

 Product

-selection is half of the game.
-The real thing to consider is the volume of
+selection is half the game.
+The real thing to consider is the volume of sales.
+On one hand, a cheap product with higher sales may yield more profits

-than an expensive item with lesser conversions.
+than an expensive item with fewer conversions.
 Evaluate your product or

-service to assign budgets accordingly and expect realistic profit margins.
+service, assign budgets accordingly, and expect realistic profit margins.

 Deciding the

-sales figure of a local eCommerce business locally is easier, but it becomes
+sales figure of a local eCommerce business is more accessible, but it becomes

 challenging when you think of expanding to other territories.
 You can run